 - How many people opted in (if you are collecting emails)?

-The greater these numbers, the better, and here’s how you can maximize them:
+The greater these numbers, the better.
+Here’s how you can maximize them:

-- Give your quiz an enticing title that also sets the expectations right from the start.
-This will get more people to take it with the right expectations minimizing the number of drop-offs.
+- Give your quiz an engaging title that also sets the expectations right from the start.
+More people will take your quiz with the right expectations, which will minimize the number of drop-offs.

 - Show progress once people start taking the quiz.